2200199/codespaces-blank/README.md

 V&R map of Mom & Brother
 To see where you land on the spectrum, you can make a V&R map.
 Draw a horizontal line from Visitor to Resident.
 The, draw a vertical line from Personal to Institutional.
 Depending on your email, social media, and search engine activity, where do you have the most presence on the map?
-General idea: mom is more of a visitor and Leo is more of a resident
+General idea: Mom is more of a visitor and Leo is more of a resident

 Podcast Question Ideas